 Omega Aqua Terra key specs infographic with movement size and water resistance

-Compared to the Globemaster, the Aqua Terra offers a broader collection with several sub-lines, including the Shades (colorful lacquer dials), Small Seconds, Worldtimer, and more.
+Compared to the Globemaster, the Aqua Terra offers a broader collection with several sub-lines, including the Shades (colorful lacquer dials), Small Seconds, Worldtimer, and the new 30mm range.
 For most buyers comparing the Omega Globemaster vs Aqua Terra, the main reference points are the standard 38mm or 41mm steel models on a teak dial.

 Most Popular References of the Omega Seamaster Aqua Terra: